 Can project managers learn to lead?

 Many project managers come from a technical background and have a rational, logical and analytical way of thinking.
 It means that they are good at analyzing facts, calculating duration, coordinating activities and making rational decisions.
-They are task-focused and concerned with how to get things done.
+They are task-focused and concerned with getting things done.
 They see their primary role as delivering what the customer has asked for within the agreed parameters of time, cost and quality.
-They are less concerned with why their customers need the product and in which ways it affects their business and the people who develop it and use it.
-Their strength is in executing and following someone else’s vision and specification – rather than helping to define it.
+They are less concerned with why their customer needs the product and in which ways it affects their business and the people who develop it and use it.
+Their strength is in executing someone else’s vision rather than defining it.

 There is nothing wrong with being logical and task-oriented.
 As project managers we need those skills, especially when planning and estimating a large project.
+Being good at management isn't a bad thing.
 The issue arises when this is the only style in the toolbox, which is then being used to also manage people and communicate with customers.
+Project managers need both disciplines.
+We need to manage tasks and lead people.
 Building high performing teams, great customer relationships and ensuring that the project actually delivers what the customer needs cannot be achieved solely through logic.
 It requires creativity, empathy, risk-taking, vision and most importantly the ability to connect with people at a very personal level.